Strand PHIL.II Philanthropy and Civil Society

-Give students time to start a rough draft about their experience during class.
-Pair up students to share these initial drafts with one other person for informal feedback.
-Suggest that they can use their persuasive essay, news story, and journal entries as resources for this writing project.
+Give youth time to start a rough draft about their experience.
+Pair up writers to share these initial drafts with one other person for informal feedback.
+They may go back to writing, leaning on the feedback from their partner and the writing guide (handout below).

 Use editing groups so that other learners can check for organization, grammar, punctuation, spelling, and word choice before they write their final draft.

-Ask the class to consider how their personal narratives might be used to inspire others to service.
-They may compile their narratives in a class book.
-They may host an after-school or evening “coffee house” reading for their families and/or peers.
-They may submit the narratives to the school newspaper or a local newspaper.
+Discuss how their personal narratives might be used to inspire others to service.
+For example, they may host an after-school or evening “coffee house” reading for their families and/or peers.